by Ephrem the Syrian

 its mouth also speaks.

-Response: Soul and body, my Lord, shall rejoice in your resurrection.
+Refrain: Soul and body, Lord, may they rejoice in your resurrection!

 Weigh the human being